phac-nml/irida-documentation/docs/user/administrator/index.md

 ### Generating a New Client Secret

 You may want to generate a new client secret for a client if, for example, the client secret has been accidentally leaked by the client and someone is abusing your API.

 Client secrets are generated randomly by IRIDA.
-You can have IRIDA issue a new client secret by navigating to the ["Edit Client Details"](#updating-an-existing-system-client) page (as above), and checking "Generate a new client secret":
+To generate a new secret, click on the refresh button next to the client's secret in the table:

 ![Generate new client secret checkbox.](images/edit-client-details-generate-new-secret.png)